awesome-pro/neon-website/content/docs/guides/reset-from-parent.md

 <Tabs labels={["Console", "CLI", "API"]}>

 <TabItem>
-On the **Branches** page in the Neon Console, select the branch that you want to reset.
+On the **Branches** page in the Unique Console, select the branch that you want to reset.

 The console opens to the details page for your branch, giving you key information about the branch and its child status: its parent, the last time it was reset, and other relevent detail.